Relintai/entity_spell_system/README.md

 Adds mesh support to ModelVisuals.
 This is exists because in gles2 mesh data cannot be accessed directly from ArrayMeshes.

+## Pre-built binaries

+You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
+It contains all my modules.

 ## Overview

 The module provides a huge number of script callbacks, usually as virtual methods they usually start with an underscore.